w3f/Grants-Program/applications/grantmaster.md

 **Configurable Crawler**

 To support and complement the push-based system facilitated by GitHub Actions, I will also employ a configurable crawler.
-The crawler will be responsible for selectively updating specific applications or deliveries.
+The crawler will be responsible for selectively updating specific applications (or deliveries, as part of a possible follow-up grant).
 Furthermore, the crawler will parse the data from GitHub Actions for incremental updates.
 This ensures a scalable system that doesn't need to process entire datasets for minor updates, enhancing the efficiency of our data synchronization strategy.

 ### Ecosystem Fit